andreaallegra/GitTest/README_FILE.txt

 size = 750 (from git)

 Merging
+Make changes to branch and commit go back to master pull any changes from the remote repository using update project click on marge

 Fetching: to fetch the data from the remote repository
 Rebase: to re-ger the master branch into the branch3